It has been about a month since the last earnings report for 3M (MMM). Shares have lost about 12.5% in that time frame, underperforming the S&P 500.

 Will the recent negative trend continue leading up to its next earnings release, or is 3M due for a breakout?
-Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important catalysts.
+Before we dive into how investors and analysts have reacted as of late, let's take a quick look at its most recent earnings report in order to get a better handle on the important drivers.

-3M Lags Q1 Earnings and Sales Estimates, Lowers View
+3M Q2 Earnings and Sales Beat Estimates, Down Y/Y

-The company's adjusted earnings in the reported quarter were $2.23 per share.
-Earnings — excluding 72 cents per share of litigation related-charges — lagged the Zacks Consensus Estimate of $2.50.
-On a year-over-year basis, bottom-line results decreased 10.8% due to weak end markets, rise in costs of sales and fall in operating results.
+Its adjusted earnings in the reported quarter were $2.20 per share.
+The quarter's earnings surpassed the Zacks Consensus Estimate of $2.04.
+However, its bottom-line results decreased 28.3% year over year due to weak sales, rise in costs of sales and decline in operating results.

 Weak Organic Sales, Divestitures and Forex Woes Hurt Revenues

-In the quarter under review, 3M's net sales were $7,863 million, reflecting a decline of 5% from the year-ago quarter.
-Results were adversely impacted by 1.1% decline in organic sales (notably, combined results of automotive and electronics businesses decline in a mid-single digit), 1.1% negative impact of divestitures and 3.4% adverse impact of foreign currency translation, partially offset by 0.6% gain from acquisitions.
+In the quarter under review, 3M's net sales were $8,171 million, reflecting a decline of 2.6% from the year-ago quarter.
+Results were adversely impacted by a 0.9% decline in organic sales (results in automotive and electronics businesses were soft in the quarter), 0.8% negative impact of divestitures and 1.8% adverse impact of foreign currency translation, partially offset by 0.9% gain from acquisitions.

-However, the top line lagged the Zacks Consensus Estimate of $8,091 million.
+However, the company's net sales surpassed the Zacks Consensus Estimate of $8,021 million.

-On a geographical basis, sales in the United States inched up 0.1% year over year while that in the Asia Pacific decreased 7.4%.
-Europe, Middle East and Africa’s sales declined 9.4% and that of Latin America/Canada slipped 6.5%.
+On a geographical basis, sales in the United States grew 1.7% year over year while that in the Asia Pacific decreased 3.5%.
+Europe, Middle East and Africa's sales declined 9.4% and that of Latin America/Canada slipped 2.9%.

-Revenues from the Safety and Graphics segment totaled $1,704 million, decreasing 4.2% year over year.
-This decline was due to 4% adverse impact of forex woes, 0.1% fall in organic sales and 0.1% negative impact of divestitures.
+Revenues from the Safety and Industrial segment totaled $2,961 million, decreasing 9% year over year.
+This decline was due to a 2.1% adverse impact of forex woes, 5% fall in organic sales and 1.9% negative impact of divestitures.

-Revenues from the Health Care segment were $1,540 million, rising 0.3% year over year.
-While organic sales grew 0.7%, unfavorable currency translation adversely impacted sales by 3.6%.
+Revenues from the Health Care segment were $1,831 million, rising 5.8% year over year.
+While organic sales grew 3.5%, unfavorable currency translation adversely impacted sales by 2.1%.
+Acquisitions had a positive 4.4% impact.

 Cost of Sales Increase, Operating Margin Falls Y/Y

-In the quarter under review, 3M's cost of sales increased 1.7% year over year to $4,310 million.
-It represented 54.8% of net sales compared with 51.2% in the year-ago quarter.
-Selling, general and administrative expenses decreased 24.3% year over year to $1,948 million.
-It represented 24.8% of net sales versus 31.1% in the year-ago quarter.
-Research, development and related expenses decreased 1.9% to $477 million.
-It represented 6.1% of the quarter’s net sales versus 5.9% in the year-ago quarter.
+In the quarter under review, 3M's cost of sales increased 2% year over year to $4,313 million.
+It represented 52.8% of net sales compared with 50.4% in the year-ago quarter.
+Selling, general and administrative expenses decreased 6.3% year over year to $1,686 million.
+It represented 20.6% of net sales versus 21.5% in the year-ago quarter.
+Research, development and related expenses increased 0.4% to $470 million.
+It represented 5.8% of the quarter's net sales versus 5.6% in the year-ago quarter.

-Adjusted operating income in the quarter under review decreased 11.6% year over year to $1,684 million mainly due to decline in organic sales and productivity weakness.
-Operating margin was down 160 bps year over year at 21.4%.
-Adjusted tax rate in the reported quarter was 19.5% versus 17.6% in the year-ago quarter.
+Adjusted operating income in the quarter under review declined 29.1% year over year to $1,702 million.
+Adjusted operating margin was down 780 bps year over year to 20.8%.
+Adjusted tax rate in the reported quarter was 19.6% versus 20.8% in the year-ago quarter.

 Balance Sheet and Cash Flow

-Exiting the first quarter, 3M had cash and cash equivalents of $2,938 million, up roughly 3% from $2,853 million at the end of the last reported quarter.
-Long-term debt balance increased 16.2% sequentially to $15,580 million.
+Exiting the second quarter, 3M had cash and cash equivalents of $2,849 million, down approximately 3% from $2,938 million at the end of the last reported quarter.
+Long-term debt balance decreased 4.3% sequentially to $14,914 million.

-In the reported quarter, the company generated net cash of $1,048 million, significantly above $143 million generated in the year-ago quarter.
-Capital used for purchasing property, plant and equipment increased 28.6% year over year to $391 million.
-Free cash flow in the quarter was $657 million versus cash outflow of $161 million in the year-ago quarter.
-Free cash flow conversion was at 74%.
+In the reported quarter, the company generated net cash of $1,662 million, reflecting a year-over-year decline of 12.5%.
+Capital used for purchasing property, plant and equipment increased 15.3% year over year to $421 million.
+Free cash flow in the quarter was $1,241 million versus $1,534 generated in the year-ago quarter.
+Free cash flow conversion was at 110%.

-During the reported quarter, the company used $830 million for paying dividends to shareholders while repurchased $701 million shares.
+During the first half of 2019, the company used $1,660 million for paying dividends to shareholders while repurchased $1,101 million shares.

-Also, the company mentioned that it remains committed toward making investments in research and development as well as growth programs.
+3M remains committed toward making investments in research and development as well as growth programs.
+Driving shareholder value is a priority too.

 How Have Estimates Been Moving Since Then?

-At this time, 3M has an average Growth Score of C, though it is lagging a lot on the Momentum Score front with an F. However, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.
+At this time, 3M has a nice Growth Score of B, though it is lagging a lot on the Momentum Score front with an F. However, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.

 Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
-It's no surprise 3M has a Zacks Rank #4 (Sell).
-We expect a below average return from the stock in the next few months.
+Notably, 3M has a Zacks Rank #3 (Hold).
+We expect an in-line return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report